nuxnik/busybar-mcp/README.md

 uv run server.py           # running the MCP server directly via uv
 ```

-Once started, clients can connect to the server over stdio using their MCP transport.
+Once started, clients can connect to the server using their MCP transport.

 ## MCP Tools